 Gabi is regularly featured in the media including National Public Radio, Tavis Smiley, the BBC, the Washington Post, and the Christian Science Monitor.
 She lectures widely to diverse audiences at venues ranging from the White House to kindergarten classrooms.
 Gabi dedicates time and energy to supporting the DC area local North American and diasporic Central and South American Indigenous communities through cultural and political efforts.
 As a member of Washington D.C.’s host nation, she helps to center connection to and ceremony for diverse global Indigenous representatives.

 Gabi was a scholar at the Smithsonian National Museum of the American Indian from 1999-2017.
 At NMAI, she had also served as the Unit Head for Education and a Curator.
 She co-curated one of NMAI’s inaugural exhibitions with Jolene Rickard and Gerald McMaster, called Our Lives: Contemporary Life and Identity.
 She is also the curator of Return to a Native Place: Native Peoples of the Chesapeake Region which opened in 2007.
 Gabrielle co-curated the banner travelling exhibit, IndiVisible: African-Native American Lives in the Americas and served as General Editor for the book of the same name.
 Her most recent formative project is the upcoming exhibit Native New York: Where Nations Rise, opening in 2019.

 She lives in Takoma Park, Maryland, with her children, Sebastian and Jansikwe.

-Alexandra lives in Akwesasne, a border territory along the shores of the St. Lawrence River near Cornwall, Ontario with her husband Jason, together they have raised three children Nolan, Mitchell and Hadley.
+Alexandra lives in Akwesasne, a Mohawk border territory along the shores of the St. Lawrence River near Cornwall, Ontario.
+She and husband Jason have raised children Nolan, Mitchell and Hadley together.